aav7fl/website/_posts/2019-12-01-achieving-remote-starter-serenity.md

 Modern cars are like expensive computers with an engine and wheels.
 Any car from the last decade has loads of electronic systems that rely on special computers to operate.
 My 2009 Subaru Impreza is no exception.
 If I want to improve my experience with that computer, I need to locate the correct wiring diagrams and software to speak with it.
 Making any modification to the wiring in my vehicle requires confidence.

-Since cars have over a thousand wires, and I'm _not confident_ on modifications made to my car, I've installed automotive fire extinguisher.
+Since cars have over a thousand wires, and I'm _not confident_ on modifications made to my car, I've installed an automotive fire extinguisher.
 This is the saga of achieving serenity with my remote starter.

 {% include toc.html %}